swkasica/data-2/general-election-2015-classification-tree/README.md

 # General Election 2015 Classification Tree

-This branch is where I got the R script to execute using plausable data.
+This branch is where I performed open coding on the version of the R script I got to work in the up-and-running branch.
 I can't guarantee that this is the correct data, but using historical data is "correct enough" for my purposes.

 ## Steve's notes